How to Monitor Employees Working From Home

 What if an employee refuses to install monitoring software on a company device?

 On company-issued devices, installation is a condition of device use.
-For BYOD (bring your own device), organizations should require a separate work profile or limit access to non-sensitive systems only.
+For BYOD (bring your own device), require a separate work profile or limit access to non-sensitive systems only—full monitoring on personal hardware raises consent and privacy issues in most jurisdictions.

 Is screenshot monitoring necessary?